bj00rn/ha-saleryd-ftx/info.md

 [![BuyMeCoffee][buymecoffeebadge]][buymecoffee]

-*Component to integrate with [Saleryd FTX Systems](https://saleryd.se/produkt-kategori/ftx-ventilation/)*
+*Component to integrate with [Saleryd HRV Systems](https://saleryd.se/produkt-kategori/ftx-ventilation/)*

 **Disclaimer**

- This integration has been developed for LOKE1 FTX system. *Use at own risk*.
+ This integration has been developed for LOKE1 HRV system. *Use at own risk*.
 I am in no way affiliated with Saleryd.
 All trademarks belong to their respective owners.

 **Sensors**